 Yogurt (optional) for serving

-The day (or at least a few hours) before you are going to cook the Maqluba, place the chicken in a large pot (a 5qt Dutch oven is ideal) and season well with salt, 1 teaspoon of the ground black pepper, ground cumin, cloves, cardamom pods and bay leaves.
+The day (or at least a few hours) before you are going to cook the Maqluba, place the chicken in a large pot (a 5qt Dutch oven is ideal, but heavy for flipping) and season well with salt, 1 teaspoon of the ground black pepper, ground cumin, cloves, cardamom pods and bay leaves.
 Cover and refrigerate.

 Cut the eggplant into ½” thick half moons.
 Season with salt and let sit 30 minutes.

-Rinse the rice well and drain, then pour 3 cups of boiling water over and let sit for 10 minutes.
+Rinse the rice well and drain, then pour 3 cups of boiling water over it and let sit for 10 minutes.
 Drain well.
+Set aside.